 We want to keep your child's environment as clean or 'germ-free' as possible.
-This is only possible if everyone entering the room respects a number of rules.
+This is only possible if everyone entering the room respects a number of general rules.

 - From 10 days before hospitalisation and during hospitalisation, the whole family should go into 'relative quarantine'.
 Specifically, this means that you should have no contact with sick people and that non-essential close contact with others is avoided as much as possible (e.g. avoid visits from or to relatives or friends, don't take part in group activities, etc.).
 Your child may no longer attend crèche or school either.
-For older children the doctor will decide whether they can go to school in this period.
 Siblings may still go to school and parents can continue working.
 This will be discussed with you during the preliminary talk with the doctor.
 Depending on your child's or family's specific situation, the doctor may decide to deviate from this. - One person may stay overnight with the patient, preferably one of the parents.
 Exceptions due to personal situations can be discussed before the start of the hospitalisation.
 It is important to discuss this before admission in order to find the best solution together with the head nurse and doctor.
 The rest of this information brochure discusses the parent who stays overnight and the visiting parent (who doesn't stay overnight).

 It is best to alternate as little as possible between parents (or other people) staying overnight.
 This reduces the risk of infections.
+The aim is for the same parent to stay overnight for five consecutive days.

-The parent staying overnight may not have any symptoms of infections (e.g. respiratory infection, gastrointestinal infection, active herpes).
-At the start of the isolation and at each switch, the parent staying overnight will be asked about possible symptoms.
+The parent staying overnight may not have any symptoms of infections (e.g. respiratory infection, gastrointestinal infection, active herpes, etc.).
+At the start of the isolation and at each switch, the parent staying overnight will be screened for infections based on questions and by taking swabs.
 Be sure to report to the nurse in good time if you have any complaints or symptoms that may indicate an infection.